Cross (Justice album): Reception

 At the 50th Grammy Awards, Cross was nominated for Best Electronic/Dance Album, while "D.A.N.C.E." was nominated for Best Dance Recording and Best Video.
 The album was also nominated for the 2007 Shortlist Prize, eventually losing out to The Reminder by Feist.
 Cross was ranked at second place by Planet Sound in their Best Albums of 2007 list.
 Pitchfork placed Cross at number 15 on their Top 50 Albums of 2007 list, as well as at number 107 on their list of the top 200 albums of the 2000s.
 Rolling Stone ranked it at number 24 on their list of the 30 Greatest EDM Albums of All Time.
 The album has been included in the book compilation 1001 Albums You Must Hear Before You Die.

+Legacy

 In October 2020, EDM artist Zedd stated "if there was ever one album I would recommend combining production and musicality; it would be Justice's Cross.
 I still feel it sounds better than most electronic made today."
+In 2022, a 15th anniversary reissue of the album was released along with six bonus and formerly unreleased tracks.
+The D.A.N.C.E.
+EP was released alongside it, featuring all remixes of the titular song.